What’s the Buzz

 Am I at Risk for Kidney Disease?
 Early Signs of Kidney Problems

-The kidneys are a pair of fist-sized, bean-shaped organs present in the back and below the ribcage.
+The kidneys are a pair of fist-sized, bean-shaped organs present in the back on either side, below the ribcage.
 They filter wastes, toxins, and extra fluid from the blood and remove them from the body as urine.
+Kidney diseases create a drop in the kidneys' ability to filter causing waste to build up in the body, leading to health complications.
+Continue reading to learn how to recognize the signs and symptoms of kidney disease for timely diagnosis and treatment.

 According to the National Kidney Foundation, some of the first signs and symptoms of kidney disease are: